 Polli:Nation: This survey has been adapted to gather photographic evidence, data about the interaction between plants and pollinators, the impact of introducing tailored seed mixes to your outdoor space and for use in new countries.

 Polli:Bright: This project funded by the European Night of Research adapts the Polli:Nation Survey into Italian and trials the use of this tool in Tuscany.
 We will take this a step further by combining the survey with other resources and approaches in X-Polli:Nation

-BeeWatch: This bumblebee training tool has been developed to include butterflies and to make suitable for younger audiences.
+BeeWatch: This bumblebee identification tool has been further developed to make use of image recognition, include butterfly species and to make suitable for younger audiences.